smart-data-models/dataModel.GBFS/system_alerts/doc/spec.md

                   - other
                 type: string
               url:
-                description: 'URL where the customer can learn more information about this alert.'
+                description: URL where the customer can learn more information about this alert.
                 format: uri
                 type: string
             required: